omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 the `networkSize` defines how many submodules we want in the network.

-We have to define a custom wizard page, where the user can specify the value of the above variables (i.e. overwrite their default value specified above).
+We have to define a custom wizard page, where the user can specify the value of the above variables (i.e. override their default value, specified above).

   page.1.file = parameters.xswt
   page.1.title = Network parameters